 If you purchase shares of our common stock in this offering, you will experience immediate dilution of \$ per share because the price that you pay will be greater than the pro forma net asset value per share of the common stock you acquire.
-This dilution is in large part due to the expenses incurred by us in connection with the consummation of this offering.
+This dilution is in large part due to underwriting discounts and commissions incurred in connection with the consummation of this offering.
 Investors in this offering will pay a price per share of common stock that exceeds the tangible book value per share after the closing of the offering.